openstack/manila/doc/source/devref/gpfs_driver.rst

-GPFS driver uses IBM General Parallel File System (GPFS), a high-performance, clustered file system, developed by IBM, as the storage backend for serving file shares to the Manila clients.
+GPFS driver uses IBM General Parallel File System (GPFS), a high-performance, clustered file system, developed by IBM, as the storage backend for serving file shares to the manila clients.

 Supported shared filesystems
 ----------------------------